-Why Beyoncé and JAY-Z Really Want You to Go Vegan-ish
+Beyoncé and JAY-Z Really Want You to Adopt a Plant-Based Diet

 They’re raffling lifetime tickets to those who make the dietary switch.

 Would you eat a kale salad for lifetime Beyoncé tickets?
 How about a banana smoothie for endless JAY-Z tickets?

 If the answer is yes, then you should probably head over to the Greenprint Project, a movement supported by the power couple, that encourages people to adopt a plant-based diet.